 Many of us opt for various air quality solutions in order to keep the air we breathe safe, but are air purifiers safe for pets, and how can we ensure that they aren't harming our furry friends when we install them in our homes?

-Air purifiers work to remove toxic chemicals known as volatile organic compounds (VOCs) and other environmental nasties, such as carbon dioxide and carbon monoxide, from the air.
+The best air purifiers work to remove toxic chemicals known as volatile organic compounds (VOCs) and other environmental nasties, such as carbon dioxide and carbon monoxide, from the air.
 Unfortunately, the air quality issues that affect people can affect pets too, with harmful airborne particles linked to poor health for animals.
 We delve into whether the benefits for pets outweigh any risks, and what you can do to keep everyone (pets and humans alike) safe.

 Are air purifiers safe for pets?

 When assessing the central question of whether air purifiers are safe for pets, there are two aspects to keep in mind.
 The first is the physical safety of using a mechanical device around pets; the second is whether the purifier improves or damages the health of our animals.

 Air purifiers come in various shapes and sizes, from small desk-top units to large, free-standing models.
 In terms of physical hazards, there is an existing risk of your pet becoming trapped in the electrical cord of your air purifier.
 This is a risk shared with any other electrical devices within your home.

 Most air purifiers on the market are sealed units that draw air in from the outside and purify it.
 Purifying happens by passing air through a high-efficiency particulate air (HEPA) filter, activated carbon, or an electrostatic filter.
 Once cleansed, the purified air gets expelled back into the atmosphere.
 Air purifiers are designed to be used in the home around children and their internal mechanisms should be safe from prying paws and wagging tails.
 Even small pets like rodents shouldn't be able to access the insides of air purifiers.